The Art of Asking Effective Questions in Coaching

 - Can you rephrase that, please?

-c.
-Probing Rationale, Reasons and Evidence – When they give a rationale for their arguments, dig into that reasoning rather than assuming it is a given.
+When the client gives a rationale for their arguments, dig into that reasoning rather than assuming it is a given.
+Probe their reasons by asking questions such as:

 - Why is that happening?